 Mashed Sweet Potatoes

-Mashed sweet potatoes are creamy, slightly sweet, and finished with butter, cream, and warm spices.
-Perfect for Sunday roasts or festive meals.
+Mashed sweet potatoes are creamy, gently spiced and finished with butter, single cream and a touch of nutmeg.
+This easy side is smooth, rich without being heavy, and perfect for Sunday roasts or festive meals.

 Ingredients